joakimsk/docs/docs/restapi2.rst

    :form user: (optional) Userid of user to get trackers for.
 If not given, use the identity of user that performs the request.
    :status 200: Ok
+   :status 401: Authentication failed
+   :status 400: No authorization info found
+   :status 400: Cannot parse input
+   :status 403: Not allowed to manage this tracker
+   :status 403: Item is managed already
    :status 500: If something went wrong with the database SQL query

    :<json string id: The callsign of the tracker